Anthony Mark Spencer: The Comancheros

 In an attempt to conquer his aquaphobia, Spencer joined the Royal Australian Navy at the age of 17.
 Spencer was so unused to affection that he was known to break into tears of joy when any of the other sailors showed him any kindness.
-During his brief career in the navy, Spencer took to heavy drinking and marihuana use, both of which proved to be lifelong habits.
+During his brief career in the navy, Spencer took to heavy drinking and marijuana use, both of which proved to be lifelong habits.
 After his discharge from the navy at the age of 19, Spencer joined the Comanchero Motorcycle Club led by "Jock" Ross.
-He was so desperate to join the Comancheros that he lied about his military service, claiming to have served in the Australian Army and to have fought in the Vietnam war, claims that had no foundation in reality.
+He was so desperate to join the Comancheros that he lied about his military service, claiming to have served in the Australian Army and to have fought in the Vietnam War, claims that had no foundation in reality.
 Spencer came to see the Comancheros as a surrogate family and "Jock" Ross as his surrogate father who gave him the love that he had never received from the father he had never known.
 His biker name was "Snodgrass" or "Snoddy" for short.

 Spencer's relations with Ross started to decline when he was not invited to Ross's wedding.
 Ross's bride, Vanessa Eaves, had vetoed having Spencer at the wedding under the grounds that: "Snoddy is always stoned and you know how stupid he gets.
 I'm not going to have him ruin my wedding".
+Spencer was greatly hurt at being excluded from Ross's wedding.
 Spencer formed a common-law relationship with his girlfriend, Lee Denholm.
 Having a stable relationship also weakened his loyalty to Ross as he no longer needed his approval to feel loved.
 In 1982, Ross broken the Comancheros into two chapters with one remaining under his leadership while Spencer became the president of the new Birchgrove chapter.
 By this point, Spencer was complaining that Ross – whom he had once revered – was treating him like a child in need of his strict supervision.
+Ross attempted to enter a Kings Cross pub while clearly intoxicated and was refused admittance by the pub's Maori bouncers.
+When Ross tried to force his way in, he was beaten up.
+Ross demanded that all of the Comancheros join him in seeking revenge for the beating, and was enraged when Spencer refused to have the Birchgrove chapter involved.
+Relations between the two chapters started to go into a rapid decline.